mabamano/CVPro_Competition_Kit_V2/README.md

 ---

 ## 🔧 Robot Construction Guide
-The Construction process for the CVPro Competition Kit can be found at the link below: [Vimeo Link](https://vimeo.com/1064673881/494deecb76?share=copy)
+The Construction process for the CVPro Competition Kit can be found at the provided link: [Vimeo Link](https://vimeo.com/1064673881/494deecb76?share=copy)

 ## 💻 Software Support